Report air pollution, including bad smells or odours and dust pollution from construction sites.

 The council are only likely to investigate odour complaints relating to the spreading of manure on land if the smell is particularly excessive or prolonged.

-The Government’s code of good agricultural practice for farmers provides advice on best practice that farmers and land managers can take to minimise odours from muck spreading:
+View a guide for farmers on protecting our water, soil and air on the GOV.UK website which provides advice on best practice that farmers and land managers can take to minimise odours from muck spreading.

 Dust nuisance can be a major issue during construction work, from activities such as excavation, demolition, burning, and vehicles using roads.